Variable-Pitch Power Regulation of Tethered-Wing Systems Based on Robust Gain-Scheduling H-infinity Control: Open-Loop Characteristics

 Figure~\ref{fig:olbode} illustrates the magnitude of each component of the input-output transfer matrix Eq.~\eqref{tf_ol}, in which $ U_1 $ and $ U_2 $ denote the control input vector's arrays.
 We have generated the results at four extremities of the operational space $ \bar{f}_t \in[1.5\ 20]\ kN$, $ \ell \in[200\ 800]\ m $, $ \bar{\alpha}= 12 \deg $.
 The system's first vibrational mode appears as a peak in all of the six plots and is characterized by an out-of-phase motion of the drum and the tether with frequency

 Increasing the tether force or reducing the reeling-mechanism's inertia intensifies these oscillations significantly.
 The associated pole with this mode shape moves to the left as the deployed length of the tether increases.
 The mode shapes associated with the longitudinal waves that travel the tether's length with the speed $ \sqrt{E_tA_t/\mu} $ are also evident in the figure.
 Although the oscillations associated with these mode shapes are imperceptible by reeling-speed measurements, they appear in the tether's force and consequently in the generated power.
 Such an effect is reported in the experimental flights carried out by the reference \cite{malz2019reference}.
 Another interesting aspect of the system is the stability of the tether's force control without feedback as can be seen from $ U_1 \rightarrow F_t $.
-The effect of changing the angle of attack is more complicated and less decisive than the other two parameters and mostly affects the DC gains of the magnitude diagrams.
+The effect of changing the angle of attack mostly affects the DC gains of the magnitude diagrams.